sgugler/sgugler.github.io/_posts/2019-05-14-school-of-batman.md

 ---
 mathjax: true
 comments: false
-title:  "Notes to the School of Batman Podcast"
+title:  "Notes on the School of Batman Podcast"
 date:   2019-05-14
 categories: chemistry
 ---